11/4/24

 P

 Looking ahead to the season of the witch (Sept 29 - Oct 1, to be exact) we'll once again manifest ourselves in St Paul for Arcana 47, which continues against all odds to be not just a convention of the dark fantastic, but the Convention of the Dark Fantastic -- at least as far as at the Best Western Bandana Square is concerned.
-William F. Nolan (of Logan's Run and Trilogy of Terror fame, as well as countless works of fiction and scholarship) is the Guest of Honor.
-Steve once again produced a nifty poster for the show (visit the Arcana website to see the Land of the Giants version.)
+William F. Nolan (of Logan's Run and Trilogy of Terror

+The backdrop for this image has an appropriately Arcana-ish origin story.
 Steve recently had the opportunity to collaborate with one of the great illustrators of the dark fantastic, Lee Brown Coye.

-Coye's inspired, unsettling covers and interior drawings helped define the golden age of pulp horror.
-He won the World Fantasy Award for best illustrator twice.
+the golden age of pulp horror.
+He won the World Fantasy Award for best

-The drawing was titled "The House on the End of Verndale Street," and was made into scratchboard illustration for Hugh B. Cave's Maxon's Mistress.
+The drawing was titled "The House on the End of Verndale Street," and

 Steve cleaned up the sketch in Photoshop, and turned it into a full-blown greyscale marker & airbrush painting.